Nonabelian basechange theorems & \'etale homotopy theory: Introduction

 is an equivalence (see \Cref{cor:when_is_the_exchange_transformation_an_equivalence}).
 Using the theory of $ n $-gerbes, we explain why, for this statement about global sections, it is possible to use a `Postnikov tower argument' to reduce the claim to the cases where $ F $ is a sheaf of $ 1 $-groupoids, and where $ F $ is an Eilenberg--MacLane object (see \Cref{prop:comparing_global_sections,cor:reduction_to_1-truncated_local}).
 The first case was proven by Giraud \cite[Chapitre VII, Théorème 2.1.2]{MR0344253}, and the second case is equivalent to the classical statement for cohomology groups of abelian sheaves. \end{proofoverview}

 This reduction to a claim about global sections of schemes over spectra of strictly henselian local rings works in complete generality.
 As a result, using the same method we reprove Chough's nonabelian proper basechange theorem \cite[Theorem 1.2]{MR4493612}, as well as prove nonabelian refinements of the Gabber--Huber affine analogue of the proper basechange theorem \cites{MR1286833}{MR1214956} and the Fujiwara--Gabber rigidity theorem \cite[Corollary 6.6.4]{MR1360610}.
 See \cref{subsec:nonabelian_basechange_theorems}.
+We also apply the nonabelian smooth and proper basechange theorems to show that, after completion away from the residue characteristics, the étale homotopy types of the geometric fibers of a smooth proper morphism of schemes are invariant under specialization (see \cref{subsec:invariance_under_specialization}).

 In the remainder of the introduction, we explain some applications of these nonabelian basechange theorems.